- Regal Turbo and GS' turbo four

 All Regals come with leather-trimmed front seats with a power driver seat and seat heating; a rearview camera; a leather-trimmed steering wheel; automatic climate control; cruise control; power locks, windows, and mirrors; and an AM/FM/CD/XM audio system with a USB port.

-The audio system and the Regal's connected mobile phones are controlled by IntelliLink, which now gets a larger 8-inch LCD touchscreen integrated into a much less complex center stack of controls.
-The touchscreen interface allows users to reconfigure the home screen, to choose up to 60 favorites across its suite of applications, and to store up to a thousand contacts—while integrating smartphone-based streaming audio and accessing navigation with natural-voice commands.
+The audio system and the Regal's connected mobile phones are controlled by IntelliLink, which has a large 8-inch LCD touchscreen integrated into a much less complex center stack of controls.
+The touchscreen interface allows users to reconfigure the home screen, to choose up to 60 favorites across its suite of applications, and to store up to a thousand contacts--while integrating smartphone-based streaming audio and accessing navigation with natural-voice commands.
 IntelliLink also displays redundant information on a 4.2-inch screen tucked between the gauges.

 The eAssist had been the base Regal since the 2012 model year, when Buick dropped its non-turbo, non-hybrid standard engine.
-This year, a less-expensive version of the turbo supplants it as the entry-level Regal.
-The eAssist combines lithium-ion batteries and motors to boost acceleration when the Regal accelerates—in tandem with a larger-displacement four-cylinder engine—but it's a bit more limited in scope and intent than a true hybrid.
+Last year, a less-expensive version of the turbo supplanted it as the entry-level Regal.
+The eAssist combines lithium-ion batteries and motors to boost acceleration when the Regal accelerates--in tandem with a larger-displacement four-cylinder engine--but it's a bit more limited in scope and intent than a true hybrid.
 The Regal eAssist can't run on electric power alone, for example.